Cannabis products represent a high-value target for employee theft and shoplifters alike.

-States and provinces have specific requirements for where security cameras need to be installed as part of your cannabis real-time security monitoring system.
+States and provinces have specific requirements for where commercial security cameras need to be installed as part of your cannabis real-time security monitoring system.
 However, most require comprehensive coverage of all areas except break rooms and washroom facilities.

 Here’s a list of locations that need to be covered by cameras: